 - The Standard Template Library standard and implementation of hash table have been slowly evolving over many years.
 Unfortunately, the names "hashset" and "hashmap" were spoiled by developers anticipating the STL standard, so to avoid breaking or having name clashes with code using these early implementations... - STL's agreed-upon standard for hash tables: unordered_set and unordered_map - Depending on your OS/compiler, you may need to add the -std=c++11 flag to the compile line (or other configuration tweaks) to access these more recent pieces of STL.
-(And this will certainly continue to evolve in future years!)
-Also, for many types STL has a good default hash function, so you may not always need to specify both template parameters!
+(And this will certainly continue to evolve in future years!) - For many types STL has a good default hash function, so in those cases you do not need to provide your own hash function.
+But sometimes we do want to write our own...